Child Custody Issues In Everett And Snohomish County

 Making Child Custody Mutually Beneficial

 Ending a relationship is often difficult and may result in negative feelings on both sides; however when children are involved, you will have to deal with your ex, like it or not.
-As a compassionate attorney and mother of two, our founding attorney, along with the rest of our team, will encourage you to try and put aside whatever feelings you may have toward your ex and focus on the best interests of your children.
+Our divorce and family law team will encourage you to try and put aside whatever feelings you may have toward your ex and focus on the best interests of your children.
 After all, this is what the court will attempt to do as well.

 To avoid the expense and emotional turmoil of court litigation, it is very important to come to a mutual agreement in regard to child custody.
 We will encourage you to come to an agreement that will ultimately benefit not only your children, but benefit you as a parent as well.
 Oftentimes, parents are able to establish a parenting plan through negotiation or mediation.
 However, if a plan cannot be agreed upon, we will fight for your parental rights and interests at trial.